Skip to content

 Audio can be added to apps, like prompts can be given with audio and text and responses given as audio.
 API calls will include audio media.

-Create a language service and send hotel review data using the SDK for processing to return sentiment, entity and phrase analysis, and entity linking.
+Create a language service to analyze hotel review data using the SDK for processing to return sentiment, entity and phrase analysis, and entity linking.

 Exercise: Create a question answering solution